simonmichael/hledger/hledger-ui/hledger-ui.m4.md

 - Use mouse wheel or trackpad to scroll up and down
 - Click on list items to go deeper
-- Click on the left margin (column 0), or the blank area at bottom of screen, to go back.
+- Click on the left margin (column 0) to go back.

 # KEYS